- May 14th, 2018

 First, you need to appreciate how these people got to the level that is getting them noticed.
 Most mid to high level influencers started with a basic blog.
 Slowly and carefully, their unique voice attracted more and more readers who resonated with their stories and found a connection with the author.
 Eventually, scores of loyal and dedicated fans elevated these bloggers to the influencer level where their opinions and reviews on multiple social channels are now getting major attention.

 The one constant throughout this often long and laborious process is the dedication to their audience which means presenting relevant content.
 The brands they partner with must be a good fit or they risk losing their audience.
 Mom bloggers review strollers, tech gurus try out the latest phones…and if a brand tries to shoehorn inconsistent products into a carefully curated blog (e.g. sports bloggers reviewing children’s books), it could be disastrous for blogger and brand alike.
-In this recent survey, 44% of influencers surveyed say that presenting relevant content is the leading reason they’d want to work with a brand.
+In a recent survey, 44% of influencers surveyed say that presenting relevant content is the leading reason they’d want to work with a brand.
 So, do your research and consider the fit.
 It will make the process so much easier.

 Embrace the Freedom